 In a relationship, it’s important to maintain open, honest communication with our partner.
 If we hope to have their trust and for them to have ours, we have to listen to what they say without growing defensive or rushing to judgment.
 This open line of communication is not about unloading our insecurities on our partner, but instead, allowing ourselves to be kind and connected, even when we feel insecure or jealous.
 This naturally helps our partner to do the same.

 There’s no question, that it takes a certain level of emotional maturity to deal with the many feelings around jealousy.
 It takes a willingness to challenge our critical inner voice and all the insecurities it generates.
 It also takes willpower to step back and resist acting on our impulsive, jealous reactions.
 However, when we foster this power in ourselves, we realize we are a lot stronger than we think.
-We become more secure in ourselves and in our relationships.
+By learning how to deal with jealousy, we become more secure in ourselves and in our relationships.